mwarning/meshnet-lab/results/README.md

 ![image](laptop/traffic2/1_traffic2-batman-adv-lattice4.png)

 The dropping packet arrival rate after 100 nodes might indicate that the system has come to its limits.
-Also "kworker/u32:1+bat_events" is at 100% for a long time.
+Also "kworker/u32:1+bat_events" is at 100% for a long time for many nodes.